 The world is too fast to stick with one customer service improvement plan from the start.
 If you want to provide exceptional customer service, you need to start acting rather than planning.
 You need to create small steps of action that will help you craft a terrific customer improvement action plan.

 Don’t just rely on your hunches and past data.
 Always seek to collect more data with consistent action.
 This will help you deliver exceptional customer service.

 You should take one of two steps after you initiate or change your customer service strategy.

 The crappy route takes no action at all.
 That is, never again looking at your plan and calling it a day.

 And the best way?
 Build a consistent customer feedback loop so that you can continue to improve the way you treat your customers.

 You should focus on two sources of information to collect feedback:

 Listen to your customers through chat analytics, polls, surveys, social media, focus groups, and interactions with your reps.
 This helps you to enhance your goods, functionality, positioning, and all business communications.

-SentiSum is a support ticket tagging, routing, prioritisation platform that uncovers granular insights from every conversation and feedback channel.
-We make customer service reporting and complaints root cause analysis simple for support directors.
+SentiSum is an automated ticket tagging, routing, prioritisation platform that uncovers granular insights from every conversation and feedback channel.

 Here are two ways in which you can use Sentisum to deliver exceptional customer service